 People are blending their offline and online worlds

 The customer journey is far from linear today.
 Still, a holistic view of customers is now possible.
-Innovative measurement tools will help marketers understand the full customer journey across channels, devices, and media types—bridging the digital and physical worlds.
+Innovative measurement tools, like store visit conversions which was recently launched in New Zealand, will help marketers understand the full customer journey across channels, devices, and media types—bridging the digital and physical worlds.

 Expectations for advertising are rising